vtex/faststore/docs/styling.md

 Theme UI already has a [gatsby plugin](https://www.gatsbyjs.com/docs/how-to/styling/theme-ui/) available.
 This plugin, however, was not attending our needs because we want to optimize how CSS is merged at runtime, and this plugin merges the CSS at build time.

-So we've built a [custom plugin](https://github.com/vtex/faststore/tree/master/packages/gatsby-plugin-theme-ui ) to attend this need.
+So we've built a [custom plugin](https://github.com/vtex/faststore/tree/master/packages/gatsby-plugin-theme-ui ) to attend to this need.
 ## How to style
 Using `@vtex/gatsby-plugin-theme-ui`, the path to shadow styles is to export an `index.js` file inside the folder `src/@vtex/gatsby-plugin-theme-ui`.